lsst-dm/dmtn-091/index.rst

 The CI scale of data should also be possible for a developer to manually run on an individual machine, whether that's at their desktop or NCSA.

+October, 2019: Jenkins is now running at the LDF in the same configuration of a Kubernetes cluster at the LDF.
+Those pods created could have access to the shared datasystem on the LDF.

 ===========
 Future Work
 ===========
 1. Specify as-realized datasets on disk based on these recommendations.

 .. .. rubric:: References